Origin of the Knights Templar

 Easter is a hallowed day in the Templar calendar.
 Marking as it does the resurrection of our Lord and Savior Jesus Christ, Easter represents the summit of all hopes of our Christian Faith.
 The Grand Encampment especially encourages every Sir Knight to attend the church of his choice on that great day in celebrating the great victory of Christ over death.

 The official Easter Sunrise Service sponsored by the Grand Encampment is held each year on the steps of the George Washington National Masonic Memorial in Alexandria, VA.
 The public is most welcome.
 The starting time is 7:00 a.m. when the Sir Knights in full Templar uniform march up the hill to the strains of "Onward Christian Soldiers".
-The song may be heard HERE.
+Services have been added in Kansas City and California

 Every Commandery is encouraged to hold a Public Christmas Observance in December.
 This is a joyous occasion to celebrate the birth of the Savior of Mankind.
 This service may be held on any day of the week and need not be at the time of meeting of the Commandery.